Spinal Cord Stimulation

-A spinal cord stimulator, also called a dorsal column stimulator is a device which stimulates pain-carrying nerves via small electrical wires placed in the "epidural space" just outside the spinal cord.
+A spinal cord stimulator, also called a dorsal column stimulator, is a device that stimulates pain-carrying nerves via small electrical wires placed in the "epidural space" just outside the spinal cord.

 Am I a candidate for spinal cord stimulation?

 Spinal cord stimulation is offered to patients with chronic and severe neuropathic (pain from damaged nerve tissue) pain.
 Some patients may have neuropathic pain in their extremities and some may have severe chronic low-back pain after spine surgery.
-It is for patients who have not responded to other treatment modalities.
+Spinal cord stimulation is for patients who have not responded to other treatment modalities.

 What is the purpose of the device?

-A spinal cord stimulator interrupts nerve conduction along certain types of nerves that predominantly carry pain signals to the brain.
+A spinal cord stimulator interrupts nerve conduction that carry pain signals to the brain.

 Will the procedure hurt?

-All of our procedures begin by injecting a small amount of local anesthetic through a very small needle.
+Our procedures begin by injecting a small amount of local anesthetic through a small needle.
 It feels like a little pinch and then a slight burning as the local anesthetic starts numbing the skin.
 After the skin is numb, the procedure needle feels like a bit of pressure at the injection site.
 If you experience any pain during the procedure, your doctor will inject more local anesthetic as needed.

 How is the procedure performed?

-It is done with the patient lying on the stomach when placing the wires.
-For the insertion of the generator, patients are placed on their back or on the side.
+When placing the wires, the patient lies on the stomach.
 The patients are monitored with EKG, blood pressure cuff and blood oxygen-monitoring device.
 The skin is cleaned with antiseptic solution and then the procedure is carried out.
 X-ray (fluoroscopy) is used to guide the needle for wire placement.

 Where are the wires inserted?

-For the pain involving lower back and lower extremities, the wires are inserted in the midline at the lower back.
-The generator is then placed on the side of the abdomen.
+For pain involving lower back and lower extremities, the wires are inserted in the midline at the lower back.
 For the pain involving upper extremities, the wires are inserted in the midline at the upper back.
-The generator is then placed on the side of the chest.

 What should I expect after the procedure?

-If the procedure is successful, you may feel that your pain may be gone or quite less.
-You will experience a fairly constant sensation of stimulation.
-You may have soreness due to the needles used for a day or two.
+If the procedure is successful, your pain will be gone or quite less.
+You may experience a sensation of stimulation.
+Soreness from the injection will subside in a day or two.

 What should I do after the procedure?

-This procedure is normally a day-procedure.
-Some patients may be kept overnight for observation.
-You should have a ride home.
+You need a ride home.
 We advise the patients to take it easy for a day or so after the procedure.
-Perform the activities as tolerated by you.
+Perform activities as tolerated by you.

 What are the risks and side effects?

-Generally speaking, this procedure is safe.
-However, with any procedure there are risks, side effects, and possibility of complications.
+This procedure is safe.
+With any procedure there are risks, side effects, and possibility of complications.
 Please discuss your concerns with your physician.

 Who should not have this procedure?

-If you are on a blood-thinning medication (e.g. Coumadin®), or if you have an active infection going on, you should not have the procedure.
+If you are on a blood-thinning medication (e.g. Coumadin®), or if you have an active infection you should not have this procedure.